The meaning of transition signals

 You can write either a paragraph or an essay.

-The pair “whether/or” connects two infinitive phrases, to paraphrase and to summarize, while “either/or” connects two noun phrases, a paragraph and an essay
+The pair “whether/or” connects two infinitive phrases, to paraphrase and to summarize, while “either/or” connects two noun phrases, a paragraph and an essay.

 Both pairs give another possibility or show the alternative.
 That is, they show two different options which are: summarizing or paraphrasing a text and writing a paragraph or an essay.